How to watch the Queen’s funeral on TV

-How to watch the Queen’s funeral on TV: Start times and schedule for BBC iPlayer, ITV and Sky
+How to watch the Queen’s funeral on TV: Start times and schedule for BBC iPlayer, ITV, Sky

 The TV viewing arrangements for the funeral of Queen Elizabeth II have been announced.

-As one of his first acts after being proclaimed as the new monarch, King Charles III declared the day of the funeral as a bank holiday and a national day of mourning.
+As one of his first acts after being proclaimed as the new monarch, King Charles III declared the day of the funeral a public holiday and a national day of mourning.

 After a period of laying-in-state at Westminster Hall, where members of the public will be able to pay their respects, the Queen will then be moved to Windsor Castle for burial at St George’s Chapel.